rivue/Gamified-Study-Tool/README.md

         (currently all 4 were in BottomBar.vue) --> (BASICALLY MAKE BottomBar.vue SMALLER)

     general:
+        - look into adding a resizable area somewhere in your site (like how turbo learn has it) but like people can't change it
+        - add ability to delete library (have to enter its name exactly)
+        - add check for duplicate room name for the time being - maybe allow it later down the line?
         - when you mouse over the popup for the lesson that has the # of lessons / x button, it should not cause the button to hover
         - improve ui with libraries / courses in library creation screen
         - add ability to change color of image of courses